Updated March 2026

 for Bitcoin in 2026

 7 desktop wallets compared.
-Privacy features, node connectivity, and honest reviews to help you find the right software for your computer.
+Privacy features, open-source status, coin control, hardware wallet support, and honest reviews to help you find the best bitcoin desktop wallet.

 A desktop wallet gives you more control over your bitcoin than any mobile app or web interface.
-With a full keyboard and screen, you can manage UTXOs, coordinate multisig setups, connect to your own node, and use privacy tools that simply are not available on smaller devices.
+With a full keyboard and screen, you can manage UTXOs, coordinate multisig setups, connect to your own node, and use privacy tools that simply aren't available on smaller devices.

 Feature